Last Updated on April 17, 2023

 This pup will shed a fair amount, so it will need regular brushing with a slicker brush to keep its shedding under control.

 They’re a gentle, bold, and independent breed that will undoubtedly be affectionate with their family and always want to be near you.

 17. Cocker Spaniel & Dachshund mix (AKA Docker)

 Small to medium in size, the Docker will be a great addition to your home.
 They’re loyal and affectionate with their family.

 This hot dog mixed with a Cocker Spaniel’s coat will depend on what type of coat their Dachshund parent has, whether it’s short hair, long hair, or wire hair.

 They can inherit any looks from either parent but will most likely have a long body, short legs, and floppy ears.

 The Schweenie is an adorable crossbreed of the Dachshund and the Shih Tzu.
 You won’t be disappointed with this breed in your home.
-They’re intelligent, loyal, and will make an excellent family pet.
+They’re intelligent, and loyal, and will make excellent family pets.

 In terms of care, the Schweenie’s coat will vary since both its pup parents can have different types of coats.